aptonic/dropzone4-actions/README.md

 ## CocoaDialog

-CocoaDialog is an application bundled with Dropzone that allows the use of common GUI controls such as file selectors, text input, progress bars, yes/no confirmations and more.
+CocoaDialog is an application bundled with Dropzone that allows the use of common GUI controls such as file selectors, text input, yes/no confirmations and more.
 You can learn more about how to use CocoaDialog [here](http://mstratman.github.io/cocoadialog/#documentation).
 CocoaDialog has many possible applications in a Dropzone action, for example, the 'Save Text' action that ships with Dropzone uses CocoaDialog to popup a dialog box to get the desired filename.

 ## Customizing your Actions Icon